Thrivestack-public/docs/docs/getting-started/onboarding_to_thrivestack.md

 The integration process includes multiple checklist items to refine your setup.
 However, in this section, we will focus only on the core integration options that are essential for triggering & testing the self-serve workflow.

+#### Configuration Variable

+Before we explore the core options, let's briefly review 'Creating Configuration Variables' within ThriveStack.
+The integration checklist includes various steps necessary for integrating ThriveStack with a user's SaaS application.
+Each checklist item represents a specific configuration task, allowing you to save and name multiple configurations, with only one active at a time.

+For example:
+- **Custom Domain:** You can save different domains like `jira.com` and `your-domain.ai`, and switch between them as needed.
+- **Success Redirection Page:** This is where ThriveStack redirects the end user after the workflow completes.
+You might have one configuration for `/home` and another for `/dashboard`, with the ability to switch between them.

+This flexibility in managing configurations enhances testing efficiency and integration customization.

+** A. Creating New Configuration Variable **

+1. **Initiate Creation:**
+   - Navigate to the configuration variable dropdown and select '+ Create variable'.

+2. **Naming the Configuration:**
+   - In the modal that appears, enter the name for your configuration.
+We automatically prepend semantic prefixes to enhance clarity.
+For instance, if you name an 'application domain' configuration `test`, it becomes `Application_Domain_Development_test`.
+This full name will be displayed before you finalize creation.

+3. **Create the Variable:**
+   - Click on 'Create' to establish the configuration variable `Application_Domain_Development_test`.

+4. **Enter Configuration Data:**
+   - Add the actual configuration data for the checklist item.
+For an 'Application Domain', this might be something like `your-domain.com` or `figma.com`.

+5. **Save Changes:**
+   - Once all mandatory fields are filled, the 'Save changes' button will activate.
+Click it to save your configuration variable.

+** B. Switching Configuration Variable **

+// Work in progess

 ### Application Domain

 In this configuration step, you need to specify your 'Application Domain'—the domain where your application is hosted, such as `miro.com`, `jira.com`, or `localhost:9000`